turingschool/mod-0-curriculum/session5/index.md

 <span class="vocab">Object oriented programming</span>, or OOP for short, is an approach to programming (or a [programmming paradigm](https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms)) where programs are organized as a series of objects.

 OOP is very similar to how the world actually works.
-Lets take an example of an app you may or may not interact with every day.
+Lets take an example of an app that millions of people interact with every day.
 The app <strong>Spotify</strong> will serve as our real world example.
 We will break it down into <span class="vocab">objects</span> (bullet points) of various <span class="vocab">classes</span> (bold):

 <strong>Artists</strong>
 - Dr. Dre